timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 The important part is not the names.
 The important part is ownership.

-If ordering rules are the reason for MVI, then ordering rules must live in the actor.
+If ordering rules are the reason for MVI, then those rules must live inside the actor/reducer boundary.
+In this style of actor/reducer MVI, the actor owns allowed work and request validity.
 If any handler can still commit state directly, the rule can be bypassed.
 If every async callback can update state independently, the reducer is only ceremony.

 For the search screen, the actor can own questions like: